Minee-Liane-Choi/MineeChoiLab/index.md

 ## {{ site.team }} News

 Bon Voyage !!!
-Team {{ site.team }} has set off her voyage to the cures for human neurodegenerative disorders.
+Team {{ site.team }} has set off on her voyage to the cures for human neurodegenerative disorders.

 ## {{ site.team }} Courses